 - Add domain name to Bluehost

 - Import Database to Bluehost

 - Update wp-config.php

 First, we are going to sign up for a Bluehost web hosting plan.

 - Go to the Bluehost website and click the green “get started now” button.

 - Select the option that fits your needs.
-Since Prime costs the same as Plus, and I’m switching from Godaddy Managed WordPress Hosting and have more than one website, I selected the Prime option.
+Since Prime costs the same as Plus, and I’m going to move WordPress site from Godaddy to Bluehost and have more than one website, I selected the Prime option.
 To receive the cheapest price to start a blog, the “Basic” plan is all you need.
 It’s only $2.65 per month through my link (due in full) if you sign up for 36 months, which is great, and cheaper than Godaddy.
 If you sign up for a 24 month plan, then the price is $3.95 per month.
 If you sign up for a 12 month plan, then the price is $4.95 per month.
-If you sign up for 12 months or more, you get a free domain name.
+Signing up for 12 months or more, gets you a free domain name.
 On this page, hesitate a few moments and you will see a special offer pop-up for the 2.65/month.
 Click “CLAIM OFFER” to get this great deal!

 - If you don’t have a domain name, type one into the box on the left.
 If you have one, type it on the right.

 - Create your account.
 Enter your information or choose to sign in with Google.

 - If linking to Google, sign into your account and select “ALLOW”.